Skip to main content

 6.1 Mobile-Friendly Navigation

-Design intuitive and user-friendly navigation for mobile devices.
-Ensure that menus are easy to access, links are appropriately sized for tapping, and the overall navigation structure is optimized for mobile screens.
-A seamless navigation experience encourages users to stay longer on your site and improves the chances of conversion.
+Good navigation is the backbone of a positive mobile experience.
+Ensure that your menus are easy to access, buttons are appropriately sized for tapping, and the structure of your site is straightforward.
+A clean and intuitive layout encourages users to stay longer and explore your website, increasing engagement and conversions.

 6.2 Mobile-Optimized Content